DimaRU/CDRCodable/README.md

 ### 5. Union

-Union type is not supported by CDRCodable directly, needed custom coding.
+Union type is not supported by CDRCodable directly and needed custom coding.
 Example:

 IDL definition: